-2. Can Your Crush The Entry Fitness Test? – Getting TO any training requires you pass a fitness test.
-You can be in the zone of barely passing with the minimum standards or you can be in the group that maximizes the standards.
+2. Can you crush the entry fitness test?
+Getting to any training requires you to pass a fitness test.
+You can be in the zone of barely passing with the minimum standards, or you can be in the group that maximizes the standards.
 These tests are a decent predictor of success at tactical training programs in our government.

-I am not saying that if you are tired and need a quick nap for recovery purposes to skip it.
-Just be aware that in the near future, your day will consist of work, working out, and more work.
+I am not saying that if you are tired and need a quick nap for recovery to skip it.
+Just be aware that in the near future, your day will consist of work, working out and more work.
 Many students with a successful selection program will work out for a few hours, spend the rest of the day in school or working, then work out again before calling it a day.
 These are more realistic timelines you will have when going through your selection, boot camp or academy.